Interested in Your Own Personally Branded Magazine? Click Here!

 5. Zillow’s iBuyer program may give you a very narrow margin for negotiation.

-One of Zillow’s newer initiatives is an iBuyer program that allows homeowners to sell to Zillow, which then flips the property to buyers.
+One of Zillow’s initiatives is an iBuyer program that allows homeowners to sell to Zillow, which then flips the property to buyers.
 The program has been unprofitable for Zillow and their margins are tight, so you may find that buying a Zillow home leaves you little room to negotiate or to request needed repairs or improvements.

 6. Zillow makes money in part through ad sales to property management companies, real estate agents, and lenders.